gax1985/NSCC/NSCC/Operating System Security/2nd Class - Sept. 8th.md

 They are more customizable in terms of the device.

-Thehy have better encryption, but they are more costly to set up.
+They have better encryption, but they are more costly to set up.

 Google has an administration tool for **smart clients**